ethereum-optimism/design-docs/protocol/holocene-derivation.md

 [already discussed](https://www.notion.so/oplabs/Handling-Invalid-Batches-48bb972368ce409c84bd9189eddd0577)
 and for simplicity it was decided to use the atomic validity model.
 However, above discussion focusses on implications of the atomic validity model for EL-sync.
-We're now concerned with behavior around CL client restarts and reorgs.
+We're now concerned with behavior around CL client restarts and reorgs, and improvements for Fault Proofs and Interop.

 ## Proposed Design